-Program: Year:
+Year: Program:

-Component Criterion Rating Comments

-Met Partially Met Not Met

-Mission statement is articulated clearly.

-The program mission clearly supports the

-Mission Statement College and University missions, and includes

-specific statements describing how it

-supports these missions.

-Student Learning Outcomes SLOs are stated clearly.

-(SLOs) and Assessment SLOs focus on demonstration of student

-Measures learning.

-ricusui es SLOs are measurable.
+Component Criterion Rating Comments Met Partially Met Not Met Mission Statement Mission statement is articulated clearly.
+The program mission clearly supports the College and University missions, and includes specific statements describing how it supports these missions.
+TOPPE TO THE TOPPE Student Learning Outcomes (SLOs) and Assessment Measures SLOs are stated clearly.
+SLOs focus on demonstration of student learning.
+SLOs are measurable.
 Measurements are appropriate for the SLO.

-Research expectations for the program are

-Research clear, concise, and appropriate for the

-discipline.

-The Assessment Map indicates the times in

-Assessment Map the program where the SLOs are assessed and
+Research Research expectations for the program are clear, concise, and appropriate for the discipline.
+Assessment Map The Assessment Map indicates the times in the program where the SLOs are assessed and measured.
+The Assessment Map identifies the assessments used for each SLO.
+Assessment Cycle The assessment cycle is clear.

-measured.

-The Assessment Map identifies the

-assessments used for each SLO.

-The construction of the co

-The assessment cycle is clear.

 All student learning outcomes are measured.
 Data is collected at least once in the cycle.

-The cycle includes a date or time period for

-Assessment Cycle data analysis and interpretation.

-The cycle includes a date for planning

-improvement actions based on the data
+The cycle includes a date or time period for data analysis and interpretation.
+The cycle includes a date for planning improvement actions based on the data analysis.
+The cycle includes a date for dissemination of results to the appropriate stakeholders.

-analysis.

-The cycle includes a date for dissemination of

-results to the appropriate stakeholders.